Christian-farfan/Christian-s_Portfolio/README.md

-# Data analysis on Boston housing market optained from the U.S. Census Serives.
+# Analyzing data on the Boston housing market, sourced from the U.S. Census Services